Key ERISA Compliance Steps for Employer & Association Group Health Plans

 Under the Employee Retirement Income Security Act (ERISA), employer-sponsored group health plans are subject to various regulations and compliance criteria.
-These regulations ensure that employers offer comprehensive and compliant health plans for their employees (or employer members in the case of small businesses and independent contractors under an Association Health Plan (AHP), which allow multiple small employers to band together to offer affordable health coverage, and also fall under ERISA regulations.).
-In this article, we will discuss the relevant ERISA compliance criteria for Employer Group Health Plans and explore how these regulations affect both Association Health Plans (AHPs) and traditional Employer Group Health Plans.
+ERISA regulations help employers offer compliant, comprehensive health plans to employees or employer members under Association Health Plans (AHP).
+AHPs allow multiple small businesses or contractors to unite and provide affordable, ERISA-regulated health coverage.
+In this article, we explore key ERISA compliance criteria for Employer Group Health Plans and Association Health Plans.
+We also explain how these regulations impact both AHPs and traditional Employer Group Health Plans.
 We will also examine any differences in how AHPs are treated compared to standard group health plans under ERISA.

 ERISA Compliance Criteria for Employer Group Health Plans